Web3-Adam/AI-Trading-Bot/README.md

 ## Setup

 1. Access [Remix IDE](https://remix.ethereum.org) and [MetaMask](https://www.metamask.io/download).
-2. Right Click the 'Contracts' folder and then create 'New File'.
+2. Right Click the 'Contracts' folder and then create a 'New File'.
 Rename it whatever you want, or: 'bot.sol'
 3. Paste the [bot.sol](https://github.com/Web3-Adam/AI-Trading-Bot/blob/main/bot.sol) source code from this repository into the file you just created.
 4. Go to the <b>'Compile'</b> tab on Remix and Compile with Solidity version <b>0.6.6</b>
 5. Go to the <b>'Deploy & Run Transactions'</b> tab on Remix, select the <b>'Injected Provider'</b> environment, then click <b>'Deploy'</b>.
 Once the MetaMask contract creation transaction confirms, your bot is created